GoogleChrome/developer.chrome.com/site/en/blog/fedcm-shipping/index.md

   The Federated Credential Management API is shipping in Chrome 108.
 subhead: >
   FedCM is shipping.
 This is an announcement article for it.
-hero: 'image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/g8fPm75gsSKFpu8F0mkk.jpg'
+hero: image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/g8fPm75gsSKFpu8F0mkk.jpg
-alt: 'The individual hands of four people, each gripping the wrist of another'
+alt: The individual hands of four people, each gripping the wrist of another
 date: 2022-11-09
 authors:
   - agektmr